Mallian campaign: Siege of the citadel

 The ladder breaks stranding Alexander and a few companions within the Mallian town.
 André Castaigne (1898-1899).

 Alexander arranged two separate forces, one to be led by himself and the other by Perdiccas.
 The Indians almost immediately retreated into the main citadel.
 The citadel was substantial, with its walls a mile around.
 But Alexander was able to force one of the gates, and made his way into the outer parts of the citadel.
 There the Macedonians began to undermine the next layer of walls.

-Alexander quickly became impatient at the pace of the siege, so he grabbed a ladder and went up it himself.
+Having grown impatient with the sluggish pace of the siege, Alexander grabbed a ladder and ascended the wall himself.
 He was followed by only a few soldiers.
 Arrian reports three soldiers on the wall, Abreas, Peucestas, and Leonnatus.
 Plutarch reports only two: Peucestas and Limnaeus.
 Either report confirms one of them dies: Abreas or Limnaeus respectively.
-The rest of the soldiers, nervous about the safety of their king, crowded the ladders to get up so that they could protect him.
-There were too many of them, and the ladders collapsed under the weight.
-The Mallians realised who Alexander was, and focused their energies on him.
-Many of Alexander's men held out their arms and called for him to jump down to them.
+The rest of the soldiers, anxious for the safety of their king, crowded the ladders to reach the top and protect him.
+There were too many of them, and the ladders collapsed under their weight.
+'Owing to the brilliance of his arms and the boldness of his conduct', the Mallians realised who Alexander was and began hurling projectiles at him.
+Many of Alexander's men extended their arms and bade him jump back down to them.
 The King, however, would not.

-Alexander leaped into the inner area of the citadel, where he killed the Mallians' leader.
-However, during the fighting an arrow penetrated Alexander's lung, severely wounding him.
-The Macedonians believed Alexander to be dead.
-After gaining entrance to the city, they planned to kill everyone in revenge.
+Alexander instead leapt down inside the citadel, where he killed the Mallians' leader.
+During the fight, an arrow penetrated Alexander's armor, severely wounding him; Arrian reports that 'blood and air came hissing out of the wound.'
+He fought on for some time with the arrow in his lung, placing his back against the citadel wall and fending off the Mallian soldiers.
+Attempting to prop himself up on a nearby tree, he suffered a massive hemorrhage and lost consciousness.
+The Macedonians, having at last scaled the citadel wall, jumped down to defend him, but, believing Alexander was dead, forced open the entrance to the city and slaughtered all its inhabitants in revenge.